Railway Documentation and Drawing Services Limited

 - It acts as the custodian of the former British Railway Board’s library of Traction and Rolling Stock drawings and other associated documents (also known as RMD).

-- It provides copies of such documentation to persons and organisations entitled to access them, including to the public in many cases.
+- It provides copies of such documentation to people and organisations entitled to access them, including the public in many cases.

 Managing the RDDS library

 The library contains up to 300,000 drawings and 30,000 maintenance documents relating to traction and rolling stock introduced onto the GB railway network prior to 1996 and many other associated documents.
 The library is closed to new material.

 Provision of documents to railway industry organisations with access rights, and to other parties, is managed on behalf of RDDS by Serco Raildata, under a business services agreement.

 On 30 March 2007 RSSB, on behalf of the rail industry, acquired RDDS from the British Railways Board (Residuary) BRBR, for a notional consideration.
 BRBR retained the ownership of the IPR vested in the documentation in the library until September 2013, when BRBR was abolished and the Secretary of State for Transport transferred it and all the rights and obligations of BRBR with respect to RDDS, to RSSB.